 Chronopoulos et al. (2019) examine the determinants of bank holdings of domestic sovereign debt with a panel dataset of 295 banks in 35 countries between 2002 and 2013.
 Using pooled OLS, FE and GMM, they find that the structure of bank ownership (domestic, foreign or government), quality of governance, and the level of financial development of the countries in which banks operate all determine the holding of more domestic sovereign debt (home bias).
-They found that domestic banks tend to hold more domestic sovereign debt than their foreign counterparts.
-They also show that when a domestic bank is controlled by the government, the home bias is even stronger.
+They found that domestic banks tend to hold more domestic bank is controlled by the government, the home bias is even stronger.
 Further, when government bonds are riskier, home governments are less effective, and banking systems are less financially developed, home bias increases.
-Overall, they show that banks in highdebt countries tend to hold more domestic sovereign bonds.
+Overall, they show that banks in high-debt countries tend to hold more domestic sovereign bonds.